m-ahmadzafar/m-ahmadzafar/README.md

 ## Mostly Used Language

-While I enjoy working with multiple languages, Java and Javascript are my go-to languages for many projects due to versatility, readability, and extensive libraries.
+While I enjoy working with multiple languages, Javascript is my go-to language for many projects due to its versatility, readability, and extensive libraries.
+Also because I'm a MERN dev...

-Feel free to reach out if you have any questions or if you'd like to collaborate on a project! 😊
+Feel free to reach out if you have any questions or want to collaborate on a project! 😊

 <!---
 m-ahmadzafar/m-ahmadzafar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.